 Karen Bubb, Cultural Planner

-For nineteen years Karen Bubb has worked as Boise’s Public Arts Manager to evolve the city’s public art collection.
-The first major breakthrough during her tenure was when the Percent for Art ordinance passed in 2001, a foresighted decision marking the beginning of the city’s significant investment in public art.
-A second highlight for Bubb was the historic City Council meeting during which Arts & History became a full department.
-Bubb was the interim director of the Boise City Arts Commission at the time and felt very proud that this stabilization for arts and history had taken place under her leadership.
+For nineteen years Karen Bubb was Boise’s Public Arts Manager.
+The first breakthrough during her tenure was when the Percent for Art ordinance passed in 2001, a foresighted decision marking the beginning of the city’s significant investment in public art.
+A second highlight for Bubb was the 2008 historic City Council meeting during which Arts & History became a full department.
+Bubb was the interim director of the Boise City Arts Commission at the time and is very proud that this stabilization for arts and history took place under her leadership.

 Bubb served for six years on the Americans for the Arts Public Art Network Board and in 2012 she was honored with the Governor’s Arts Award for Excellence in Arts Administration.
-She is Co-Founder of Surel’s Place, an artist-in-residence program, and a Trustee of the Alexa Rose Cultural and Mitchell Family Foundations.
+She is Co-Founder of Surel’s Place, an artist-in-residence program, and a Trustee of the Alexa Rose Cultural Foundation and the Mitchell Family Foundation.
 Bubb earned her MPA and a Graduate Certificate in Community and Regional Planning from BSU, and a BFA from University of Oregon.
-A visual artist who works primarily in encaustic painting, Bubb is a member of Boise Open Studio Collective Organization (BOSCO).
-She teaches Design Thinking and Creativity at Boise State University.
+A visual artist who works primarily in encaustic painting, Bubb is a member of Capital Contemporary Gallery and Boise Open Studio Collective Organization (BOSCO).
+She teaches Design Thinking in Boise State University’s Executive MBA Program.